|

 Place the tray in the steamer, cover, and cook fresh or thawed mandu for 10 to 12 minutes.

-Serve steamed mandu with dipping sauce or continue with pan or deep fry.
+Serve steamed mandu with dipping sauce.

 Pan Fry